nagypeter/weblogic-operator-tutorial/tutorials/install.traefik.md

 #### Install the Traefik operator with a Helm chart ####

+---
 Note!
 If you don't use the prepared VirtualBox desktop environment first clone the WebLogic Operator git repository to your desktop.
 ```
 git clone https://github.com/oracle/weblogic-kubernetes-operator.git  -b 2.0
 ```
+---
-Change to the WebLogic Operator local Git repository folder.
+Change to your WebLogic Operator local Git repository folder.

     cd /u01/content/weblogic-kubernetes-operator/